 During the times in my life when I am filled with joy, I wish to share it.
 With a friend, my partner, or a community, taking part in the giving and receiving of life makes me whole.
 As vitally important as Iyengar yoga is for me, it is an individual journey.
 I can describe to others what I’m feeling, but I experience the practice alone.

-AcroYoga as co-founded by Jason Nemer and Jenny Sauer-Klein, begins with community.
-The harmony of acroyoga’s three lineages: yoga, acrobatics, and massage, is mirrored by a community of (at least) three practitioners who work together building trust, improving communication, and promoting playfulness.
+The harmony of Acro&Yoga’s three lineages: Iyengar yoga, acrobatics, and massage, is mirrored by a community of (at least) three practitioners who work together building trust, improving communication, and promoting playfulness.
 When lifting someone up into the air I give my strength and I receive their trust, while a third practitioner keeps us safe and helps us fly.
 We all communicate creating a shared experience.

-As the acroyoga community is a gathering of yogis from a variety of traditions, the sharing goes beyond partnered handstands and healing massage techniques.
+In the broader international community yogis from a variety of traditions go beyond sharing partnered handstands and healing massage techniques.
 While meeting practitioners from other lineages of yoga I encountered for the first time kirtan (yoga music) concerts, learned of different meditation techniques, and shared my own experiences to willing ears.
-My own yoga practice is honored and respected, just as I honor and respect those who have found their own paths to happiness.
-In sharing our personal practices as well as experiencing acroyoga together, I find this community fulfilling the original sanskrit meaning of the word yoga: to yoke, to bring together, to unite.
+My own Iyengar yoga practice is honored and respected, just as I honor and respect those who have found their own paths to happiness.
+In sharing our personal practices as well as experiencing Acro&Yoga together, I find this community fulfilling the original Sanskrit meaning of the word yoga: to yoke, to bring together, to unite.
 Unity that celebrates diversity…and finds time to play.
-This is AcroYoga.
+This is Acro&Yoga.